-- Standalone (.NET required): The package contains all files required for ZENworks Agent installation.
-The package is useful when ZENworks Agent needs to be installed on a device that is currently disconnected from the network. - Network: The package contains signed ZENworks Pre-agent along with the zone details when executed downloads and installs the ZENworks Agent. - Signed ZENworks Pre-Agent / Web-Installer: The package contains only Signed ZENworks Pre-Agent, when executed downloads and installs the ZENworks Agent.
-On Windows, .NET 4.8 should be installed on the device. - Custom: The package name, Default Agent, refers to the predefined deployment packages.
+- (CD, USB flash drive, and so on) and have the standalone device run the package from the media.
+The ZENworks Agent is installed on the device, but no registration or management occurs until the device connects to the network. - Custom: The package name, Default Agent, refers to the predefined deployment packages.
 The custom deployment packages created through Deployment > Edit Deployment Package are shown with the name given during the creation of the package. - 3 Click the name of the deployment package that you want to use and save the package to the device's local drive, or run it from the ZENworks Server. - 4 If you downloaded the package, launch the package on the device.